An Influence of Negative Echoes

 We can each have our basic thought processes influenced in any setting by our cultures or by our instincts or by our intellect.
 We each use all three of those basic thought processes to steer our lives.
 For matters of deep ethical and moral importance, we need to chose to put our intellect in charge and we need to avoid having our emotions or our more negative cultural guidances in gear and making key decisions for us.

 When we have our lives run by our intellect and not by our emotions, then a range of positive and accountable basic choices about rational and ethical intergroup interactions can be more easily made.
 Until we put our intellect in charge, we are far too often sadly at the mercy of our more negative instincts and we can find ourselves under the sometimes unseen but deeply felt influence of the negative echoes of very primal intergroup instincts that our cultures can give us as their desired sets of behaviors and their preferred thought processes.

-We can rise above that entire package of negative instinctive behaviors if we chose to look at those perceptions and behaviors in intellectually enlightened ways and then make consious decisions to treat and perceive other people in an inclusive way as "Us" rather than perceiving them in a devisive and negative way to be "Them".
+We can rise above that entire package of negative instinctive behaviors if we chose to look at those perceptions and behaviors in intellectually enlightened ways and then make conscious decisions to treat and perceive other people in an inclusive way as "Us" rather than perceiving them in a divisive and negative way to be "Them".